 4) Find a comfortable position for your hands

-You can minimize discomfort caused by repetitive motion injuries by keeping your hands in the proper posture.
+You can minimize discomfort caused by repetitive motion injuries by maintaining proper hand posture.
 The space bar on your keyboard needs to be aligned with your body.
 It can keep your wrists straight when typing.
 Rest your elbows on the table as you type, and keep your wrists slightly elevated.
 Maintain a comfortable angle with your elbows.

 5) Practice Typing

 Don’t expect to get good at typing overnight.
-You’ll need to practice regularly to improve your speed and accuracy.
+To improve your speed and accuracy, you’ll need to practice regularly.
 Many websites, such as Keybr, Ratatype, and The Typing Cat, offer free practice lessons.
-These sites are fun and interactive, so you won’t get bored with repetitive exercises.
+These sites are fun and interactive so that you won’t get bored with repetitive exercises.

 Do these typing tests and activities at your own pace.
 If you rush, it will result in making mistakes.
 Your typing speed and accuracy will improve as you become familiar with the keyboard.